akash-siv/Blog_Posts/Spark Installation and Setup Tutorial.md

   - Spark
   - Hadoop
   - pyspark
+  - Big_Data
 summary: This guide covers installing Apache Spark and running a Spark job with Hadoop and HDFS.
 ---

+This guide will walk you through installing Apache Spark, setting up environment variables, testing your installation, and running a Spark job with Hadoop and HDFS.

+---
 ## Prerequisites
 - [x] **Setup VirtualBox**
 - [x] **Install Ubuntu Server**
 - [x] Install and Setup Hadoop
-# Spark Installation and Setup Tutorial

-This guide will walk you through installing Apache Spark, setting up environment variables, testing your installation, and running a Spark job with Hadoop and HDFS.

----

 ## 1. Install Spark